shaddockh/js_roguelike_tutorial/README.md

 As I work through the tutorial, I'll be making minor adjustments along the way and documenting them as I work through them

+Note that there is a dependency on my Entity-Blueprint-Manager repo that is under active development and not in NPM yet.
+For development, I've been linking it in via npm-link.

 Tutorial 01
 ====
 * Normal Tutorial 01 stuff